Mason Jobst

-Mason Kane Jobst (born February 17, 1994) is an American professional ice hockey left winger.
-He currently plays for the Rochester Americans in the American Hockey League (AHL).
+Mason Kane Jobst (born February 17, 1994) is an American professional ice hockey left winger who is currently an unrestricted free agent.
+He most recently played for the Rochester Americans in the American Hockey League (AHL) while under contract to the Buffalo Sabres of the National Hockey League (NHL).

 Growing up in Indiana, Jobst played high school ice hockey for the Zionsville High School.
 Once making the jump to the Muskegon Lumberjacks of the United States Hockey League (USHL), Jobst played four seasons with them, serving as team captain each of his last two years.
 During this time, he committed to play NCAA Division I ice hockey for the Ohio State Buckeyes men's ice hockey team.

 As a collegiate ice hockey player, Jobst was named a finalist for the Hobey Baker Award and Big Ten Men's Ice Hockey Player of the Year.
 As a senior, he also earned First Team All-Big Ten accolades and was named a CCM/AHCA Second Team West All-American.

 Early life and education

 Jobst was born on February 17, 1994, in Speedway, Indiana, U.S. to parents John and Amy.
 While both his parents were athletes growing up, he began playing ice hockey after receiving a hockey stick from his aunt.
 As a result, he learned how to skate at his grandfather's pond in Illinois and during trips to Pan Am Plaza before eventually enrolling in organized hockey leagues at the age of five.
 Growing up, Jobst was a fan of the Minnesota Golden Gophers.
-Jobst originally attended Speedway Senior High School before transferring to Zionsville Community High School to play high school hockey.
+Jobst attended and graduated from Speedway Senior High School.

 Playing career

-As a student at Zionsville, Jobst also took part in USA Hockey’s annual player development camp in Rochester, New York, where he led the camp in scoring during his second year there.
+Jobst also took part in USA Hockey’s annual player development camp in Rochester, New York, where he led the camp in scoring during his second year there.
 He was eventually drafted by the Muskegon Lumberjacks of the United States Hockey League (USHL) in 2011 but was reassigned to his AAA team.
 He began the 2011–12 season with the Indiana Jr. Ice U-18 team before joining the Lumberjacks and skating in 32 games.
 The following year, Jobst suffered a shoulder injury in October which led to surgery in May 2013 and a delayed start to the 2013–14 USHL season.
 Jobst committed to play NCAA Division I ice hockey for the Ohio State Buckeyes men's ice hockey team in October 2014, choosing them over Penn State, Nebraska-Omaha, and Western Michigan.
 Shortly thereafter, he suffered another shoulder injury which sidelined him for most of the season.
 As a result, he enrolled at Muskegon Community College and eased into a physical rehabilitation program.